not90Hz/Unusual-Mod/README.md

 If there is content you would like protected, feel free to contact us and have your content (worlds and avatars) locked.
 We have a very simple whitelist/backlist system that protects content creators (upon request).
 As you can see here, the mod is open source and we have nothing to hide.

+## What do we offer

+- Opensource
+- Transperency
+- Adherence to agreements with content creators
+- Modifications like
+  - Fly
+  - Noclip
+  - ForceClone
+  - World functions (PostProcessing Editor,...)
+  - Avatar Savings
+  - World Savings
+  - Antis (Implementation of NetworkSanity,...)
+  - Implementation of ReMod.Core
+  - ESP
+  - Custom Ranks (Can be requested on our Discord)
+  - HWID Spoof
+  - And More...